shilpakancharla/snn-networking/README.md

-# Spiking Neural Network for Networking Topology Data
+# Spiking Neural Network for Networking Data

 ## Background
 Each sample simulates a network scenario which comprises of three different aspects: